 Conclusion: TGT earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks TGT as a 3-Star Hold stock.

 TGT has produced fairly consistent earnings and cash flows over the last decade.
 However, future returns will likely be lower as the company focuses more assets to its lower-return food business (PFresh).
-The company should benefit from increased use of REDcard, Target's rewards program, by cost-conscious shoppers.
-The Canadian market will provide an attractive incremental growth opportunity for the company, but in the near-term this expansion will have a negative impact on cash flows.
+The food business will naturally generate lower margins.
+The company should continue to benefit from increased use of REDcard, Target's rewards program, by cost-conscious shoppers.
+The Canadian market will provide an attractive incremental growth opportunities for the company.
+Improvements in the housing market should lead to an increase in consumer spending through 2013.

 The company's double-digit dividend growth rate since 2005 has made it a stock to watch.
 Although it is trading below my fair value price of $71.11, I am not ready to buy due to a higher level of debt than I prefer and a yield below my target rate (no pun intended).
 For now I will continue to watch from the sidelines.